Dozens of migrants refuse to leave container ship in Libya

-MISRATA, Libya (AP) — Dozens of migrants have barricaded themselves in a container ship in the Libyan port city of Misrata and refuse to disembark, saying Libya is too dangerous for them.
+Dozens of migrants have barricaded themselves in a container ship in the Libyan port city of Misrata for the past five days, after being picked up at sea, and refuse to disembark, saying Libya is too dangerous for them.

-Loaded with cars, the ship was already bound for Misrata when it picked up 93 migrants late on Friday and continued to sail to its destination.
-Two of the migrants on board agreed to leave with the Libyan coast guard, but the others refused, saying Libya was deadly for migrants and they wanted to go to Europe.
+Loaded with cars, the ship Nivin was already bound for Misrata when it picked up 93 migrants in a foundering raft in the Mediterranean Sea late on Friday and continued toward its destination.
+Two of the migrants agreed to leave with the Libyan coast guard, but the others refused, saying Libya was deadly for migrants and they wanted to go to Europe.

 They have been in the Misrata port ever since, with the captain and crew taking refuge on the upper decks.

-One of the migrants, a man from South Sudan reached by The Associated Press on the ship, vowed to reach Europe or die trying.
+One of the migrants, a man from South Sudan reached by The Associated Press on the ship, vowed on Wednesday to reach Europe or die trying.
+He said six commercial ships passed his group before the Nivin finally stopped.

 Most Read Nation & World Stories